kubernetes/website/content/en/docs/tasks/debug/debug-cluster/troubleshoot-kubectl.md

 central component of a Kubernetes cluster.
 If the API server or the load balancer it uses is not reachable or not responding, you won't be able to interact with the cluster.

 Check the if the API server's host is reachable by using `ping` command.
+Check cluster's network connectivity and firewall.
 Or if your are using a cloud provider for deploying the cluster, check your cloud provider's `health check status` for the API server.

 Verify the status of the load balancer (if used) to ensure it is healthy and forwarding traffic to the API server.